JamesTurnerGit/SortTester/readme.md

 ### Compare
 simple method to compare various classes, main advantage is a counter

+## Array_creator
+generates a number of ordered arrays and then shuffles them, provides both to check the resorted version against

 ## Array
 appended method to count accesses of array_creator